-The Navy may conduct ship shock trials in three distinct areas within the Study Area (Figure 2.3-1).
-Notices to Mariners and Airmen are issued in advance of all ship shock trial activities to alert the public to stay clear of the area.
+The Navy may conduct ship shock trials in three designated areas within the Study Area (Figure 2.3-1).
+Notices to Mariners and Notices to Airmen are issued in advance of all ship shock trial activities to alert the public to stay clear of the area.
+Additional information is provided on Notices to Mariners in Section 3.12.2.1.1 (Sea Space) and Notices to Airmen in Section 3.12.2.1.2 (Airspace).
 An area with a 5-NM radius is established around the detonation point to exclude all non-participating vessels and aircraft.
-This area will be established 5 to 6 hours prior to each detonation and may continue post-detonation for a total of exclusionary time of up to 12 hours.
+This area will be established 5 to 6 hours prior to each detonation and may continue post-detonation for a total exclusionary time of up to 12 hours.
 This area is an electronic emissions control zone that virtually eliminates the possibility of an inadvertent detonation caused by a radio or radar-induced electrical current in the explosive firing circuit.
 This area also provides for safe maneuvering of the explosive-laden operations vessel.
 Since the ship being tested and the operations vessel are not stationary during the ship shock trial activities, the associated area around the detonation point moves with the vessel.
+Ship shock trial activities are immediately stopped when a non-participating vessel or aircraft enters or is detected within the 5-NM clearance area.
 If a non-participating vessel or aircraft is detected within a 10-NM radius of ship shock trial activities, the non-participant is warned to alter course.
 This is necessary for operational security and to allow large vessels sufficient time to change course to avoid entering the clearance area.
-Ship shock trial testing is immediately stopped when a non-participating vessel or aircraft enters or is detected within the 5-NM clearance area.
 These security measures continue until the area is clear of non-participating vessels and aircraft.